 Gabs Ricci always felt uneasy identifying as a woman and was relieved to make the switch from “she” to the non-binary “they.”
 But once Gabs made that change in their personal life, Gabs’ coworkers still used the pronouns “she” and “her.”
 The disconnect was beginning to take its toll, so Gabs took action.
-We sat down with Gabs to ask what it was like telling coworkers about their new identity and how companies can support other non-binary employees.
+We sat down with Gabs to ask what it was like coming out as non-binary at work, telling coworkers, and how companies can support other non-binary employees.

 When did you first realize you were non-binary?

 Growing up in Florida, I hadn’t heard much about the spectrum of gender.
 I had heard of male, female, and transgender, but I didn’t even know non-binary existed.
 It wasn’t until I moved to New York City and became more involved in the LGBT community that I first heard the term.
 It embodied everything I felt with my own gender identity but had no way of expressing.
 I felt like I was in this gray area where I just wanted to be a man, woman, neither, and everything in between at the same time.
 When I heard of non-binary genders, it was like something just clicked.

 I then realized using the pronouns they, them, and their was just more me.
 I started out by asking my partner and close friends to use my new pronouns, but after a few months I felt like I was living two separate lives—“they” in my personal life, and “she” at work.
 I think people don’t realize how deep it can hurt to not be seen as the person you are, especially when you’re spending 40 hours a week with your coworkers.
 Eventually, I found myself dreading work because I didn’t want to hear my co-workers misgender me.
 That’s when I realized I needed to make a change.

 How did you decide to “come out” as non-binary at work?
 What were you most nervous about